 - Ensure existing equipment is free from known vulnerabilities by updating all software in accordance with developer service pack issuance.

-- Ensure all equipment meets Federal Information Processing Standards (FIPS) 140-2 compliance for encryption.
+- Ensure all equipment meets encryption requirements in Federal Information Processing Standards (FIPS) 140-3: Security Requirements for Cryptographic Modules.

 - Ensure compliance with the most current National Institute of Standards and Technology.
-(See Establishing Wireless Robust Security Networks: A Guide to IEEE 802.11i.)
+(See Guidelines for Securing Wireless Local Area Networks.)

-- Establish multifactor authentication for access to your network.
-If this is not possible, consider other secure authentication means beyond a single shared password, such as Active Directory service authentication or an alternative method (e.g., tokens) to create multifactor authentication into your network.
+- Establish multi-factor authentication (MFA) for access to your network.
+If this is not possible, consider other secure authentication means beyond a single shared password, such as Active Directory service authentication or an alternative method (e.g., tokens) to create MFA into your network.

 - Use Extensible Authentication Protocol-Transport Layer Security certificate-based methods (or better) to secure the entire authentication transaction and communication.